Philio/GoMySQL/README.markdown

 Error handling
 --------------

-Almost all errors are handled internally and populate the Errno and Error properties of MySQL.
+Almost all errors are handled internally and populate the Errno and Error properties of MySQL, as of 0.1.7 this includes connect errors.
-Connect errors populate ConnectErrno and ConnectError rather than Errno and Error.
 Generated errors attempt to follow MySQL protocol/specifications as closely as possible.
-Following any other operation the ConnectErrno or Errno can be checked to see if an error occured.
+If a function returns a negative value (e.g. false or nil) the Errno and Error properties can be checked for details of the error.